Tuesday, May 27, 2025

 The Smithsonian’s errors continue with Crouch reiterating that Lilienthal’s wing shapes were the basis for the Wrights’ 1900 and ’01 wings.
 The NOVA narrator immediately follows with the “Wrights built their first wings with the same cross sections that Lilienthal had used.”
 Both falsehoods are yet again immediately contradicted by more clips showing the nearly flat wings of the 1900 glider recreation made from close study of photos of the original vehicle.

 About 17 minutes into the 54-minute video, Crouch asserts that “The Wrights’ recognition of the fact that the control issue would be critical set them apart from virtually everyone else.”
-This is yet another idea that first came from Chanute in his book, Progress in Flying Machines -- which the Wrights obtained in 1899 --as well as his later correspondence with them.
+This is yet another idea that first came from Chanute in both his book -- which the Wrights obtained in 1899 --and his later correspondence with them.

 Both Crouch and NOVA then excuse the instability of the Wright airplanes by explaining that, as builders and purveyors of unstable bicycles, they were unconcerned about not having “automatic stability” in their flying machines.
 Yet another often repeated failure of research.